ViveSoftware/VIVE-CloudXR-UnitySample/README.md

 1. Open Server and check server ip.
 2. Modify the IP address in CloudXRLaunchOptions.txt.
 3. Push CloudXRLaunchOptions.txt to /storage/emulated/0/Android/data/**PackageName**/files/CloudXRLaunchOptions.txt
+4. Push cxrUnityConfig.json to /storage/emulated/0/Android/data/**PackageName**/files/cxrUnityConfig.json
     - PackageName from `Edit > Project Settings > Player > Other Settings > Package Name`
     - pre-built APK PackageName : `com.htc.vive.cloudxr.unitysample`
-4. Launch the apk to start streaming.
+5. Launch the apk to start streaming.

 ## Notes
 - If controller model position not fit, please follow these steps to fix it.
     1. Please open CxrUnityXRManager.cs from `Project > Packages > NVIDIA CloudXR Client for Unity > Runtime`
     2. Replace **/input/grip/pose** to  **/input/aim/pose**
+- If you want to change the resolution, please follow these steps to fix it.
+    1. Check the device's default resolution via XRSettings.eyeTextureHeight and XRSettings.eyeTextureWidth.
+    2. Calculate the scale value between your desired resolution and the current device resolution, and set it in Assets/Settings/URP-Performant.asset under Quality > Render Scale